Zone 1 is where the wild things are, at our world-leading zoo in the park

 Since the Victorian times, the zoological gardens in Regent’s Park have amused and enlightened visitors of all ages, but in the past 15 years the Zoological Society London has changed the proposition here beyond recognition.
 Gradually the 36-acre park has been rebuilt to support conservation, ensure animal welfare and to make your animal encounter a more inspiring experience.

-It’s no longer about cages and snoozing animals hidden in the leafy distance – now you can walk through a special enclosure for ring-tailed lemurs and watch them run along ropes right in front of you, or step into a spider enclosure with some of the creepiest crawlies on earth, and, new for 2016, you can pass through the Land of the Lions and get closer than ever before to the world’s most feared predators.
+Forget constricted cages and hibernating animals hidden away, because a visit nowadays will take you special enclosures.
+The ring-tailed lemurs, for instance: watch them run along ropes in front of your eyes, or step into a spider enclosure with some of the creepiest crawlies on earth, and pass through the Land of the Lions to get closer than ever before to the world’s most feared predators.

-Indeed, the Tiger Territory enclosure, which opened only a couple of years ago to house two examples of the critically endangered species of Sumatran tiger, must have done a great job of making them feel at home because Jae Jae and Melati have had three cubs since they’ve been here.
+The Tiger Territory, which opened only a few years ago to house two critically endangered Sumatran tigers, must have done a great job of making them feel at home because Jae Jae and Melati have had three cubs since they’ve been here.

 This is as wild as wildlife gets without putting you at risk of being their next meal.
 Daily events include talks and feeding times, but there are also one-off events throughout the year, including ‘Sunset Safari’ openings on summer evenings.